jaryan77/Employee-Database/README.md

 # Employee Database: A Mystery in Two Parts

 A database query project on employee data of a fictitious company.
-Using the provided data, I create a data model including an ERD diagram and [table schema](https://github.com/jaryan77/Employee-Database/blob/main/EmployeeSQL/table_schema.sql) that includes specific data types, primary keys, foreign keys, and other constraints.
+Using the provided data, I create a data model including an [Entity Relationship Diagram (ERD)](https://github.com/jaryan77/Employee-Database/blob/main/EmployeeSQL/ERD.png) and [table schema](https://github.com/jaryan77/Employee-Database/blob/main/EmployeeSQL/table_schema.sql) that includes specific data types, primary keys, foreign keys, and other constraints.
 Data collected from CSVs is then loaded to the SQL database to perform a [data analysis](https://github.com/jaryan77/Employee-Database/blob/main/EmployeeSQL/data_analysis.sql).

 ## Background